adambushman/delivery-standardization-group/README.md

 ## How to Leverage Our Work

+### Recommended Sequence

 We've organized our work into folders representing the sequential nature of our work with relevant resources therein.
 You'll find icons in the below list, with 💡 indicating an *FYI* and 🏃‍♀️ indicating an action to perform.
 We recommend accessing these resources in the following order:

 1. 💡 In the `/problem` directory, review our assessment of the business problem presented by Swire and our initial plan for finding solutions thereto
 2. 🏃‍♀️ In the `/data/original` directory, add Swire's version of the original four (4) files (below).
 Most of the subsequent code files reference these: